-- When do you expect me to start taking part in the therapy process?
+- Based on my information, how quickly would you want me to start taking part in the therapy schedule, following detox?

-Rehab & Covid-19
+Addiction Treatment & Covid-19

 Gains achieved during treatment can be amplified by the help of the peer group around you.

-Step 3 - Rehab On A Budget
+Step 3 - What Budget Is Available For Treatment?

 Get a rough indication of costs at this stage by calling a few clinics direct and make it clear your call is just an initial enquiry, to avoid over-committing to one provider too early.